EVOLVED-5G/UmaCsicNetApp/README.md

 }
 ```

-If no environment is set, it will use by default athenas kubernetes
+If no environment is set, it will use by default Athens kubernetes

 Check the state of the request